HaxeFlixel/flixel-docs/documentation/02_handbook/07-flxsave.html.md

 _gameSave.data.boxPositions.push(new FlxPoint(box.x, box.y));

 _gameSave.data.enemy = myEnemy;

+// Writes the local shared object to disk immediately _gameSave.flush();
 ```

 In certain cases you may need to [serialize and unserialize](http://haxe.org/manual/serialization) your data (fancy words for "take my data and turn it into a specially formatted string, or back into data") to avoid errors, but you may want to try it without serialization unless you experience problems.